Honest comparison

 Can a human answering service book directly into my Calendly?

 Smith.ai offers Calendly integration on higher-tier plans with extra setup.
 Ruby supports calendar booking through their dashboard for additional configuration.
-Our AI agent has read/write Calendly access by default — books the slot in real time during the call, sends the customer a confirmation, and texts your tech within seconds.
+Our AI agent shares your Calendly link during the call and walks the lead to a time, then texts your tech within seconds.
 No integration call, no upcharge, works with any Calendly plan.

 What if the AI cannot answer a complex question that a human could?